Zyra-V23/ZK-PrivateMixer/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **MIT License with Commons Clause**.

+This means you can:
+✅ Use the software for any purpose (personal, commercial, academic).
+✅ Modify the code.
+✅ Distribute copies.
+✅ Create and sell products built *using* this software.

+However, you **cannot**:
+❌ Sell the software *itself*.
+❌ Offer the software *as a hosted service* where the primary value comes from this software.
+❌ Create competing products *based directly* on this software's code for sale or as a service.

+See the [LICENSE](LICENSE) file for the complete license text.

 ## Acknowledgements